FERPA requires the University to advise students of their rights under the Act. They include the right:

 - be signed and dated by the student.

 All such consents shall be maintained in the education record file of the student.
+A FERPA Authorization to Release Student Information form must be completed for each individual for whom the student provides consent to disclose information from their education record.

 Pursuant to FERPA, Maryville University has classified certain personally identifiable information as Directory